baharmon/landscape_evolution/tutorial.md

 Set your region to our study area with 1 meter resolution using the module [g.region](https://grass.osgeo.org/grass74/manuals/g.region.html).
-Optionally set the watershed as a mask using the modules [r.mask](https://grass.osgeo.org/grass74/manuals/r.mask.html).
+Optionally set the watershed as a mask using the module [r.mask](https://grass.osgeo.org/grass74/manuals/r.mask.html).
 ```
 g.region region=region res=1